The ultimate guide to getting around South Africa

 Kruger National Park

-The nearest airport to Kruger National Park is Tambo International Airport in Johannesburg.
+The nearest airport to Kruger National Park is O.R.
+Tambo International Airport in Johannesburg.
 It is possible to fly direct into Kruger National Park from Johannesburg or Cape Town.
 The driving time from Cape Town is 24 hours.
 Kruger is perfect for year-round wildlife viewing.
 Whether you’re on a self-drive or guided tour, get your cameras and binoculars ready for an unforgettable experience.
 Track wildlife in a 4x4 or on foot and see the Big Five and enjoy wide open savannahs, forests, mountains and glorious sunrises and sunsets in one of the world’s greatest safari parks.